format_list_bulleted Topic Overview

 Definition

 A travel meal is defined as an ordinary and necessary meal that occurs while traveling on university business.
-The primary purpose for reimbursing a travel meal is to defray the cost of meal expenses when traveling outside of one’s local area, which is defined as more than 50 miles one way from home or Stanford, whichever is greater.
-Unlike a business meal, no additional justification is needed for a travel meal as long as the meal occurs within the business travel period, because it is covered by the business purpose of that trip.
-The cost of the travel meal must still be deemed reasonable under university policy, as such, the university has established maximums for travel meal reimbursement.
+The primary purpose for reimbursing a travel meal is to defray the cost of meal expenses when traveling.
+Unlike a business meal, no additional business justification is needed for a travel meal as long as the meal occurs within the business travel period, because it is covered by the business purpose of that trip.
+The university does not pay for the cost of meals related to an employee’s commute.

 Travel Period